 Depending on the nature of your business, you may still want to provide a personal touch that fits the customer’s routine.
 After all, the easier you make it for the customer, the more likely you’ll be paid on time.

-Maybe you started off with a Microsoft Word or Google Docs template for invoicing—no problem, as long as it contains everything listed above.
+Maybe you started off with a Microsoft Word or Google Docs template for invoice management—no problem, as long as it contains everything listed above.
 Some clients might prefer this.
-If you’re dealing largely with AP departments, there could be more opportunities to standardize and automate with digital invoicing (more on this below).
+If you’re dealing largely with AP departments, there could be more opportunities to standardize and automate with digital invoice management (more on this below).
 In any case, you should document your customers’ habits and preferences for three reasons.